 Core Spreads Vs FP Markets Trading Account Types Offered

 Core Spreads Vs FP Markets Demo Account

-A demo account is an extremely useful account for people with no trading experience.
-This way you are risking none of your money and testing out your trading skills in a safe environment.
-For people who have next to no knowledge of trading, we recommend signing up with an Core Spreads and FP Markets demo account fully.
+A demo account with Core Spreads or FP Markets is extremely useful for people without trading experience.
+This way, you risk none of your money and test your trading skills in a safe environment.
+For people with next to no knowledge of trading, we recommend fully signing up with an Core Spreads and FP Markets demo account.

 Core Spreads Vs FP Markets Micro Account

 Both Core Spreads and FP Markets do offer Micro accounts.

 Core Spreads Vs FP Markets Standard Account

 A standard account is available on Core Spreads and FP Markets to more experienced traders.
 This account allows users to trade on stocks, commodities, crypto etc. To open one of these retail investor accounts, users must trade with at least $100.
 Standard trading accounts are what the majority of people will seek to use.